memgraph/docs/docs/reference-guide/temporal-types.md

 You can create `Duration` from a string or a map by calling the function `duration` .

-For strings, the duration format is:

-`P[nD]T[nH][nM][nS]` where `n` stands for number, and the capital letters are used as a separator with each field in `[]` marked optional.
-For strings Memgraph only allows the last field to be a double, e.g., `P2DT2.5H` .
+For strings, the duration format is: `P[nD]T[nH][nM][nS]` where `n` stands for number, and the capital letters are used as a separator with each field in `[]` marked optional.
+For strings, Memgraph only allows the last field to be a double, e.g., `P2DT2.5H` .
 However, for maps, every field can be a double, an int or a mixture of both.
 We also support negative durations.

 name|description
 :-:|:-: